docker/docs/enterprise/index.md

 [Docker Content Trust](/engine/security/trust/content_trust/) is enforced for images on all of the orchestrators.

-Docker Universal Control Plane (UCP) is the enterprise-grade cluster management solution from Docker.
-You install it on-premises or in your virtual private cloud, and it helps you manage your Docker swarm and applications through a single interface.
+Docker EE Platform includes Docker Universal Control Plane (UCP), the enterprise-grade cluster management solution from Docker.
+You install it on-premises or in your virtual private cloud, and it helps you manage your cluster and applications through a single interface.

 ![](images/docker-ee-overview-1.png){: .with-border}

 ## Docker Enterprise Edition features

-Docker EE 18.01 provides multi-architecture orchestration for Kubernetes and Swarm workloads.
+Docker EE Platform provides multi-architecture orchestration for Kubernetes and Swarm workloads.
 Docker EE enables a secure software supply chain, with image promotion, mirroring between registries, and signing/scanning enforcement for Kubernetes images.